fiifi-dev/firestore-extractor/README.md

 3. Fill the collections array in the collections.js with the collections you would like to download.
 Note Note that for a single doc, you must specify the doc id in addition to the name.
 4. Run "node index.js extract" in the terminal
+Note: Be sure you set the firestsore to allow all reads
 ```

 ## Output